ksalzke/defer-tag-omnifocus-plugin/README.md

 # About

-This is an Omni Automation solitary plug-in for OmniFocus that allows the user to 'defer' all of the tasks associated with a tag.
+This is an Omni Automation plug-in bundle for OmniFocus that allows the user to 'defer' all of the tasks associated with a tag.
 Further details are provided below.

-_Please note that Omni Automation for OmniFocus is still in development and details are subject to change before it officially ships.
-If you have questions, please refer to [Omni's Slack #automation channel](https://www.omnigroup.com/slack/)._

-_In addition, please note that all scripts on my GitHub account (or shared elsewhere) are works in progress.
+_Please note that all scripts on my GitHub account (or shared elsewhere) are works in progress.
 If you encounter any issues or have any suggestions please let me know--and do please make sure you backup your database before running scripts from a random amateur on the internet!_

 ## Known issues